Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # How's that, exactly?
 Modern platforms have all the memory and number-crunching power you need.
 That breeds laziness.
 The Amiga doesn't reward that: it rewards exactitude and, to some degree, art.
 When you write code like this, you learn to be creative.
 You need to be.

 The original executable was 624 bytes in size.
 Just by optimizing and being moderately clever I was able to trim off 76 bytes while retaining readability.
 By hook and crook, and finally sacrificing legibility, I eventually shaved off another 92 bytes.
-Knowing the code intimately turned out to be helpful.
+And in a fit of insanity, I then doubled down to bring it down another 64 bytes, to 396 bytes.
+I could go another 10 or so, I think, but I doubt there's much more give in the data at this point.

+Anyhow, painstaking optimization forced me to learn the code, which was surprisingly useful.
 This is fairly simple code, but even so, I found at least two fatal bugs, all because I had to pay attention.

 # What were the lessons learned, then?
 * With a bit of thought, you can write fairly efficient code without sacrificing clarity.